Uncovering the Folding Landscape of RNA Secondary Structure with Deep Graph Embeddings: Empirical validation

-The four datasets used in this work were generated using ViennaRNA's RNAsubopt program.
-This program takes as input an RNA sequence and produces a set of folds.
+The four RNA secondary structure datasets used in this work were generated using ViennaRNA's RNAsubopt program \cite{lorenz2011viennarna}.
+For these datasets, we are interested in the metaproperty that corresponds to a structures stability, namely it's Gibbs free energy in units of kcal/mol.
+The Vienna RNAfold program takes as input an RNA sequence and produces a set of folds and their associated stabilities.
+This program performs dynamic programming to exhaustively sample structures within an energy range and returns an approximate energy for each structure.
 Here we used the "-e" option which produces an exhaustive set of folds within a specified kcal/mol energy range above the minimum free energy (MFE) structure.
 We then split each dataset into a train and test split with a ratio of 70:30.
+For the purpose of testing embedding quality we chose four sequences that were identified as having specific structures in literature,

 \begin{itemize} \item \textbf{SEQ3}: SEQ3 is an artificial RNA sequence of 32 nucleotides designed to be bistable \cite{hobartner2003bistable}.
 We use an energy window of 25kcal/mol which produces a total of 472859 sequences.
 We then reduce this set to 100k structures by sampling without replacement. \item \textbf{SEQ4}: SEQ4 is also an artificial RNA sequence of 32 nucleotides and is bistable \cite{hobartner2003bistable}.
 We use a 30kcal/mol window which produces 926756 structures.
-We then reduce this set to 100k structures by sampling without replacement. \item \textbf{HIVTAR}: HIVTAR is 61 nucleotides long and from the literature \cite{ganser2019roles}, is expected to be monostable.
-We use a 22kcal/mol window which produces 1529527 structures.
-We then reduce this set to 100k structures by sampling without replacement. \item \textbf{TEBOWN}: TEBOWN has a sequence length of 72 nucleotides and is expected to be multistable \cite{cordero2015rich}.
+We then reduce this set to 100k structures by sampling without replacement. \item \textbf{HIVTAR}: HIVTAR \cite{ganser2019roles} refers to the ensemble generated from the transactivation response element (TAR) RNA of HIV.
+It has been used as a model system for studying RNA structural dynamics and is one of the few RNAs with single native secondary that dominates.
+HIVTAR is 61 nucleotides long and we use a 22kcal/mol window which produces 1529527 structures.
+We then reduce this set to 100k structures by sampling without replacement. \item \textbf{TEBOWN}: TEBOWN was designed to be bistable but was described as a "faulty riboswitch" \cite{cordero2015rich}, displaying 3 or more dominant states.
+TEBOWN has a sequence length of 72 nucleotides and is expected to be multistable.
 We use a 9kcal/mol window which produces 151176 structures.
 We then reduce this set to 100k structures by sampling without replacement. \end{itemize}